 Steve Roulet holds a Degree of Science in Economics from the University of Lausanne and a Degree in Business Administration from the University of Southern Indiana.
 In his current role, Mr. Roulet leads the development and execution of PMI’s consumer research studies on smoke-free products.

-In less than 6 years since the introduction of the product on the market, the THS was used by more than 17 million adult at the end of 2020.
+In less than 6 years since the introduction of the product on the market, the tobacco heating system (THS) was used by more than 17 million adult at the end of 2020.
 More than 70% of them have stopped smoking and switched to the THS.
 In conclusion, it appears that the THS has a significant potential in transitioning cigarette smokers away from combustible tobacco use.

 Hello, my name is Steve Roulet, and I’m the Global Head Behavioral Research Insight at Philip Morris International.
 As my colleagues illustrated previously, minimizing tobacco-related harm at the population level through less harmful alternatives depends not only on the degree of risk reduction of the product, but also on its adoption by smokers.
 It is important that smokers give up smoking completely, and that the use of the product by non-smokers and ex-smokers is minimized.
 In the next few minutes, I will present high-level evidence on the acceptance and use of our